 Tara Nicole Jorfald

-After completing her Bachelor of Arts at Concordia College in 2004, Ms. Jorfald obtained her Master’s in Philosophy from the University of Oslo in 2008.
+Tara has specialized in representing juveniles in both juvenile delinquency and direct file cases.
+Tara remains committed to fighting for sentencing reductions individually, in her clients’ cases, and on a policy level.
+After completing her Bachelor of Arts at Concordia College in 2004, Tara obtained her Master’s in Philosophy in the Theory and Practice of Human Rights from the University of Oslo, Faculty of Law in 2008.
 Later in 2013, she received her Juris Doctor from the University of Denver Sturm College of Law.
-She took part in the juvenile defense training program at the National Juvenile Defender Center (NJDC).
+She has taken part in numerous national trainings in juvenile defense, trial advocacy, and appellate writing.

-At the beginning of her career, Ms. Jorfald served as a counselor at a youth residential treatment facility and at the Norwegian Organisation for Asylum Seekers (NOAS).
-After completing her legal degree, she worked as a legal intern at the Denver District Attorney’s Office and as a judicial fellow for Judge Hood at the Denver District Court.
+Prior to beginning her work at the Noble Law Firm, in 2013, Tara worked at the Norwegian Centre for Human, the Norwegian Organisation for Asylum Seekers, as a legal intern at the Denver District Attorney’s Office, and briefly as a judicial fellow for Justice Hood at the Denver District Court.

-Fluent in Spanish and Norwegian, Ms. Jorfald holds an Avvo 10 ‘Superb’ client rating.
+Tara gives back to the community by serving professional and youth organizations and providing pro bono services.
+She is a longstanding member of the Colorado Criminal Defense Bar.
+Proficient in Spanish and Norwegian, Tara holds an Avvo 10 ‘Superb’ client rating.
 She has received many endorsements from her peers and testimonials from her satisfied clients.

 First Admitted: 2013, Colorado